SoundOfScooting/TTS-Unleashed/README.md

 **Admin-only:** `Change Color` is available on all players *(formerly host-only)*.\
 `Change Color` can be clicked again on the same player to cancel color selection.\
-If you right click `Change Color`, a drop-down dialog window to pick a color opens.\
+If you right click `Change Color`, a dialog window to pick a color opens.\
 If you hold Shift/Ctrl when clicking `Change Color` on yourself, you will remain seated while picking a color instead of switching to Grey *(see [Color selection](#color-selection))*.

 `Change Team` is available on all players *(formerly host-only)*.\